-- At North Sands the dunes are stable and the beaches are healthy, although the sand depletes as you move east towards the headland, with HN4 showing an exposure of the wave cut platform. - At Middleton the upper beach level has dropped and the lower beach level has increased.
-The observed behaviour is likely to be due to beach draw down through the winter of 2016/17 and levels should recover through the summer. - Hartlepool Bay has been subject to erosion on the upper beach but accretion on the lower beach.
+- At North Sands the dunes are stable and the beaches are healthy, although the sand depletes as you move east towards the headland, with HN4 showing an exposure of the wave cut platform.
+The profiles are at or near the lowest elevation, particularly in the upper beach, with platforms exposed.
+This pattern is typical of winter conditions. - At Middleton the upper beach level has dropped and the lower beach level has increased.
+The observed behaviour is likely to be due to beach draw down through the winter of 2017/18 and levels should recover through the summer. - Hartlepool Bay has generally been dominated by erosion, however the profiles remain at medium levels compared to the range recorded from previous surveys..
 In the south of the bay at 1cHS4 the dunes are stable but people walking over them may affect their stability long term.